goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 </div>

 <div style="text-align: justify; margin-bottom: 1em;">
 Secondly, we believe that this work has significant implications for architecture research.
-For example, it has become very popular for modern recurrent architecture works to compare out-of-length extrapolation abilities. <d-cite key="rwkv-v6-peng2024eaglefinchrwkvmatrixvalued"></d-cite><d-cite key="gated_delta_net_yang2024gateddeltanetworksimproving"></d-cite><d-cite key="beck2024xlstm"></d-cite>.
-In our work we show that <strong>length generalization is expected to be readily achieved through the training interventions</strong>, and thus research can focus mostly on the in-length performance (or when  when studying length generalization, it would be important to account for these interventions).
+For example, it has become very popular for modern recurrent architecture works to compare out-of-length extrapolation abilities <d-cite key="rwkv-v6-peng2024eaglefinchrwkvmatrixvalued"></d-cite><d-cite key="gated_delta_net_yang2024gateddeltanetworksimproving"></d-cite><d-cite key="beck2024xlstm"></d-cite>.
+In our work we show that <strong>simple training interventions substantially improve length generalization across several recurrent architectures</strong>, and thus research can focus mostly on the in-length performance (or if directly studying length generalization, it would be important to account for these interventions).
 </div>